areeshaanjum748/college-enquiry-chatbot-using-RASA/README.md

 ### Step - 6

-1. Run rasa on the same port you are running your web application uisng command ' rasa run -m models --enable-api --cors "*" '
+1. Run rasa on the same port you are running your web application using command ' rasa run -m models --enable-api --cors "*" '
-2. Open your web application using any browser and see how well your chatbot is responding to user's queries.
+2. Open your web application using any browser and see how well your chatbot is responding to your queries.